Tuva Hansen

-Tuva Hansen (born 4 August 1997) is a Norwegian footballer who plays as a defender for Frauen Bundesliga club FC Bayern Munich and the Norway national team.
+Tuva Hansen (born 4 August 1997) is a Norwegian footballer who plays as a defender for Frauen Bundesliga club Bayern Munich and the Norway national team.

 Club career

 Klepp (2013) and Arna-Bjørnar (2014)

 Hansen started her senior career in Klepp after having played in Bryne.
 She debuted in Toppserien in 2013, when she played for Klepp.
 In 2014, she played for Arna-Bjørnar.
 In the club, she played together with her older sister Hege Hansen.

 Klepp (2015–2020)

 In November 2014, both Tuva and her sister Hege Hansen announced that they moved back to Klepp.
 In 2015, Tuva played all of the matches for Klepp in Toppserien, and she was nominated for Statoil’s young talent prize.
 She grew on the experience and became a solid defender.
-She also became the captain of the club.
+Upon the appointment of manager Olli Harder she also became the captain of the club.
 In 2016, Tuva was named player of the year by Jærbladet, the local newspaper.
 After the 2016 season, she said no to move to LSK Kvinner, the team that won both Toppserien and the cup that year.
 In 2018, she was part of the Klepp team that came second, and therefore got silver, in Toppserien.
 And in 2019, they got bronze.